 If you are over 65 you probably noticed a decline in your visual acuity compared to 30 years ago.
-The reason therefor are changes in your eye´s lens that could lead to cataract surgery.
-When doing a cataract surgery you can decide which kind of lens model you choose.
+The reason therefore is in your eye´s lens the material changes and could lead to cataract surgery.
+When doing cataract surgery you can decide which kind of lens model you choose.
 Most people go with a single vision lens for best far or near vision.
 But if you want both at the same time you could go with multifocal ones too.

 This field is advancing forward but it has similar Problems compared to Ortho K, and other surgeries for presbyopia.
 You can get an overview of available lens designs here.
 As soon as far and near prescription is placed on such a tiny surface glare and halo effects just go with it.

 But if you want to go with this alternative you will be probably very happy in bright light.
 Oftentimes with a less bright light around you, there is more need for an additional pair of glasses.
 But you should consider the options with your doctor.

 No-Line Bifocals – One of the Lesser-Known Alternatives for Progressive Lenses